Fodark/fodark.github.io/_pages/about.md

 Beside research, I am a huge nerd: books, comics, TV series and videogames.

-During my studies I fell in love with the Linux and OSS world, as it strives to foster an equal view of the world.

 Contact me through the socials below or at `nicola [dot] dallasen [at] gmail [dot] com`

 <hr/>